 According to Beacon’s calculations, if 170 work orders would have cost $3,000 worth of working hours to process manually, then each maintenance request costs $18 to process manually.

 Let’s say a community processes 250 maintenance requests per month.
 At $18 per request, the total monthly cost to process those requests manually would be $4,500.
 Divide that number by the average monthly cost of a tenant maintenance app ($1 per unit), and you can easily calculate your ROI.

 “We created a calculation involving the number of work orders being requested through the Mobile Doorman system, and how that compared to our site team members manually entering a work order… We found that we were saving thousands of dollars and paying for the platform with the labor hours that we save when our associates don’t have to manually record and create work orders.”

-If you are looking into options for a tenant maintenance app, we would be happy to give you a custom demo of Zego Mobile Doorman.
+If you are looking into options for a maintenance request app, we would be happy to give you a custom demo of Zego Mobile Doorman.